Ferrite-FEM/Ferrite.jl/docs/src/devdocs/AMR.md

 end
 ```
 whenever coordinates are considered we follow the z order logic, meaning x before y before z.
+Note that the acronym BWG stands for the initials of the surname of the authors of the p4est paper.
+The coordinates of an octant are described in the *octree coordinate system* which goes from $[0,2^b]^{dim}$.
+The parameter $b$ describes the maximum level of refinement and is set a priori.
+Another important aspect of the octree coordinate system is, that it is a discrete integer coordinate system.
+The size of an octant at the lowest possible level `b` is always 1, sometimes these octants are called atoms.

 The octree is implemented as:
 ```julia